riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 years ago are deciding to move on. in convos with us, doesn't seem like good long-term fit for them. until recently hasn't happened at all(????). surprised.

-24:50: the way i think of it, GW has a CEO and it's elie, open phil has a CEo and it's holden. is that accurate?
+24:50: the way i think of it, GW has a CEO and it's elie, Open Phil has a CEo and it's holden. is that accurate?

 25:14: succession planning? think it's helpful to move through the topics and then come back to open-ended topics.

-26:00: where do you guys see the upper thresholds of GW/open phil on headcounts?
+26:00: where do you guys see the upper thresholds of GW/Open Phil on headcounts?

 26:23: i don't have a useful answer (???). it's possible GW is the same size or smaller, or growth happenes on the outreach side.

 27:20: now you have 8 months of reserves. talk about this in context of growth.

-28:00: best guess is GV will fund 100% of open phil costs. so GW-specific funding will surpass budget needs. so in holding pattern. since this big expense of open phil is going to come off. tried to commucate this to donors.
+28:00: best guess is GV will fund 100% of Open Phil costs. so GW-specific funding will surpass budget needs. so in holding pattern. since this big expense of Open Phil is going to come off. tried to commucate this to donors.
 (29:00).

 29:20: major econ downturn? what would happen? singularity starts??